fanny-cacilie/be-the-hero/README.md

   <li>
     <h2>About this project</h2>

-    Application for ONGs. <br>
+  Application for ONGs.

   Application developed for studying purposes on the 11th "Semana Omnistack" promoted by [RocketSeat](https://rocketseat.com.br/).
   </li>

   <br>

   <li>
   <h2> Technologies </h2>